stuskeer/session-tracker/README.md

 # Session Tracker

-A modern Node.js application to track and manage your kitesurf sessions with a clean, data-focused interface.
+A modern Node.js application to track and manage your kitesurf sessions with a clean, data-focused interface and admin panel.

 ## Features

 - **User Authentication:** Secure login and registration system with bcrypt password hashing
+- **Role-Based Access Control:** User and admin roles with different interfaces and permissions
 - **Session Management:** Log kitesurf session details including:
   - Date (with UK format display and date picker)
   - Location